 The U.S. health care industry is expected to grow 27 percent by 2016, according to the U.S. Department of Labor.
 Many executives anticipate a chunk of this future workforce coming from former military personnel.

 Much of this future demand will be in nursing, especially RN to BSNs and those with nursing leadership experience.

 Maria Todd, chief executive officer of Mercury Healthcare, says nursing candidates with military training make great employees because they follow established procedures and protocol.
 “Former soldiers have been trained to work as team players,” Todd says.
 “If they have experienced a war theater, they are not easily fazed and can get through times of severe stress.”

-Popular nursing specialties include:
+Popular nursing specialties:

 - Ambulatory Care

 - Cardiac Rehabilitation